-To add a bit of whimsy, we bought some red and white striped tights, and I made a custom “clock purse” for her (more on the purse later).
+To add a bit of whimsy, we bought some red and white striped tights, and I made a custom “clock purse” for her (to get the pattern for the purse).

+Trying to find an Alice in Wonderland Costume for a teenage boy is NOT easy.
 This Ace of spades t-shirt was just about as much of a costume as my son would go for, and that was just fine with me.
-I used my Cricut machine and some black iron on vinyl to create the card image on the front.
+I used my Cricut machine and some black iron-on vinyl to create the card image on the front.
 He then just wore a black ski cap on his head to complete the look.

-I went as the Cheshire Cat, I just layered a striped sweater over pink jeans then added cat ears.
+I could not decide which Alice in Wonderland character I wanted to go as.
+I was torn, and finally decided to go as the Cheshire Cat.
+For my costume, I layered a striped sweater over pink jeans then added cat ears.

 My husband pulled a few of the craziest items that he had in his closet and layered them all together.
 I think that’s the benefit of a Mad Hatter costume, you can really use whatever you have and just make sure it’s somewhat mismatched.

-- – Pink Bow Tie (from bunny ears costume accessories); Amazon
+- Pink Bow Tie (from bunny ears costume accessories linked above); Amazon